 Do you have a child who treasures ALL-THE-THINGS and who KEEPS-ALL-THE-THINGS and who spreads these things ALL-OVER-THE-PLACE?
 A child who could commonly be referred to as a pack rat?

-Dealing with a really messy child can be a huge stressor and a struggle for a parent, especially if you yourself prefer a less-is-more lifestyle.
-I know this first hand, as I used to be a version of this kid and now I am raising one too.
+Dealing with a messy child can be a huge stressor and a struggle for a parent, especially if you prefer a less-is-more lifestyle.
+I know this first hand, as I used to be a version of this kid, and now I am raising one too.

-Below I have come up with 5 concrete tips for handling disorganization in kids who are T.O.A.T.s, Treasurers Of All Things :) (Sounds much nicer than packrat doesn't it?)
+Below, I have come up with five concrete tips for handling disorganization in kids who are T.O.A.T.s, Treasurers Of All Things :) (Sounds much nicer than pack rat, doesn't it?)

 T.O.A.T.s are not toddlers who dump all their toys out of their bins.
 Neither are they severe hoarding cases (as this is an actual psychological disorder, and it is usually not about the stuff at all).
 T.O.A.T.s are your 5-10-year-olds who, deep down, can clean their room, but 99% of the time still do not.
-These are the kids who treat every trinket and gizmo, and whatnot as their most treasured possession.
+These kids treat every trinket, widget, and whatnot as their most treasured possession.

 You might be on an organizing mission and making your way through your house, working hard to keep everything orderly and in its place.
-However, to your great despair, no matter how hard you try, you cannot seem to motivate or coax or bribe or convince your T.O.A.T. to part with what you think is trash or irrelevant stuff.
+However, to your great despair, no matter how hard you try, you cannot seem to motivate, coax, bribe, or convince your T.O.A.T. to part with what you think is trash or irrelevant stuff.

-Here are my suggestions as to how to handle your T.O.A.T.'s excessive stuff.
-But, please note that I am not a mental health professional, so if you think your child's clutter habits are due to some deeper, underlying issue, please seek professional help.
+Here are my suggestions for handling your T.O.A.T.'s excessive stuff.
+But please note that I am not a mental health professional, so if you think your child's clutter habits are due to some deeper, underlying issue, please seek professional help.

 Otherwise, these five tips should help limit some of the chaos.